-THE NEW STUDIOS OF THE DEPARTMENT OF PREPARATION AND INSTALLATION On the three top floors of the new Power Plant is centralized all preparation work. collection of fossil invertebrates includes some 22,000 species, embracing some 700,000 specimens.
+THE NEW STUDIOS OF THE DEPARTMENT OF PREPARATION AND EXHIBITION On the three top floors of the new Power Plant is centralized all preparation work.

 About 75,000 specimens of protozoans, sponges, polyps, starfishes, sea urchins, worms, crustaceans, myriapods and chordates.
-The Living collection of recent mollusks comprises about 25,000 Invertebrates species, including especially the Stewart, Jay, Constable and Haines collections and large series from Africa.
+The collection of recent mollusks comprises about 25,000 species, including especially the Stewart, Jay, Constable and Haines collections and large series from Africa.

 The insects and spiders forming our general collection consist of more than 1,000,000 specimens; among them the types of many species.

+Entomology

-Entomology Many students in this branch of natural history visit our laboratories in the course of a year to take advantage of the collection.
-The fishes comprise about 10,000 specimens, mainly preserved in Ichthyology alcohol; among them many fresh-water fishes from Africa, including about 100 types, and good series from China.
+Many students in this branch of natural history visit our laboratories in the course of a year to take advantage of the collection.

+The fishes comprise about 10,000 specimens, mainly preserved in alcohol; among them many fresh-water fishes from Africa, including about 100 types, and good series from China.

 The fossil fish collection is one of the largest, if not the largest, in America, comprising about 10,000 catalogued specimens; it includes the collection of Palæozoic fishes, especially arthrodires, made by Professor J. S. Newberry, and a series of fossil fishes from Europe and North America.

-Herpetology The collection of frogs, salamanders and reptiles numbers about 110,000 specimens.
+Herpetology The collection of frogs, salamanders and reptiles numbers about 90,000 specimens.

-Ornithology With the recent acquisition of the famous Rothschild collection from Tring Museum, a balanced representation of the birds of most of the world is now at hand in the study material.
+With the recent acquisition of the famous Rothschild collection from Tring Museum, a balanced representation of the birds of most of the world is now at hand in the study material, though the Rothschild collection is not as yet arranged in available form.